OldUser101/tlockr/TESTS.md

 # tlockr tests

-This directory contains some helpful tests for the renderer.
+The `test` directory contains some helpful tests for the renderer.

 - `test_lock.qml`
     - Shows a mock "lock screen" with a central panel.